openforcefield/openforcefield.org/openforcefield/content/faq/_index.md

 See our [science page](../science/) for the latest scientific roadmap.

-## How can I join the Open Force Field Consortium as an Industry Partner?

-If you would like to join the Consortium as an Industry Partner, see the [Open Force Field Consortium](../consortium/) page.

-## How can I join the Open Force Field Consortium as an Academic Investigator?
+## How can I stay up to date with Open Force Field Initiatve activites and developments?

-If you would like to join the Consortium as an Academic Investigator, contact one of the [current Open Force Field Investigators](../members/).
+You can sign up for your mailing list [here](http://eepurl.com/dHzukb).